About Unwind Counselling

 I am Kaz, a qualified person-centred counsellor, trained to listen to you in a non-judgmental way.
 I offer a safe and confidential space, in which you can open up and talk about things which may cause you pain, unhappiness or uncertainty.
 Sometimes, routines, values and habits which we have held for years unquestioningly, can keep us stuck in unhealthy routines, or even cause us harm.
 I can help you to examine and gently challenge these values, to help you begin to create the optimal conditions for your happiness.

 I am a member of the BACP, and work in accordance with the BACP principles of practice and ethics.
-I hold a Dip (level 4) in Therapeutic Counselling.
-I also have a background in secondary, further and higher education, having 20 years of experience in pastoral care, mentoring and coaching.
+I hold a MSc. in Psychology (conv.) and a Dip (level 4) in Therapeutic Counselling.
+I also have a background in secondary, further and higher education, having over 20 years of experience in pastoral care, mentoring and coaching.

-I work with adults (any age, gender or sexual orientation) experiencing difficulties such as anxiety, depression, low self-esteem, grief, bereavement, body image problems, gender related issues, LGBTQ related issues or relationship problems.
+I work with adults (any age, race, background gender or sexual orientation) and older teenagers, experiencing difficulties such as anxiety, depression, low self-esteem, grief, bereavement, body image problems, gender related issues, LGBTQ related issues or relationship problems.

 I can work with individuals or couples, adults and young adults (12+).